pydio/pydio-doc-howto/red_hat_storage.md

 [:image-popup:system/red_hat_storage/redhat-logo.jpg]

-### AjaXplorer and Red Hat Storage
+### Pydio and Red Hat Storage
 #### _Solution overview_

-AjaXplorer is an open-source alternative to Dropbox and Box.net, providing accesss to any filesystem through a neat webapp, dedicated iOS and Android native applications, as well as WebDAV.
+Pydio is an open-source alternative to Dropbox and Box.net, providing accesss to any filesystem through a neat webapp, dedicated iOS and Android native applications, as well as WebDAV.
 This document will describe how to deploy it efficiently in an Red Hat Storage environment, assuming you have the following set up :

 + One RHServer node for LoadBalancer proxy (using HAProxy software).
 + N RHServer node accessing the distributed replicated gluster volume.
-+ Optionaly, and AD or LDAP directory to provide users (AjaXplorer has its own user system otherwise).
++ Optionaly, and AD or LDAP directory to provide users (Pydio has its own user system otherwise).

 The idea of this setup is to actually use the gluster nodes to act as HTTP servers, in an High Availability fashion : clients will access through the proxy to either node (based on a round-robin balance), and if one node dies it will be automatically ignored.
-Adding a node should be a matter of minutes, mounting the gluster volume, running the AjaXplorer install script, and telling the proxy of this new node.
+Adding a node should be a matter of minutes, mounting the gluster volume, running the Pydio install script, and telling the proxy of this new node.

-**_NOTE_** : During the AjaXplorer installation scripts, except it is already checked, you will be asked to enable the “RHServer EUS Optional Server” channel subscription, by providing your RHN login and password.
+**_NOTE_** : During the Pydio installation scripts, except it is already checked, you will be asked to enable the “RHServer EUS Optional Server” channel subscription, by providing your RHN login and password.
 Please make sure you have them available before running the script.

 #### _Architecture Diagram_